didin1453fatih/appointment-locking-system/README.md

 ## Running using docker-compose

-This project also support running using docker-compose.
+This project also support running using docker-compose for simplified setup and running backend.

 ### Prerequisites